nokia/SReXperts/hackathon/activities/sros-b-pysros-login-banner/README.md

 Enhancement: If you wish to go a step further, explore the MD-CLI using the `info` and `pwc` commands for both configuration and state data to choose a selection of data points that you will find beneficial to see at login.

-## Task 2: Write a Python3 application using the pySROS libraries that extracts CPU Usage and prints it out
+## Task 2: Write a Python application using the pySROS libraries that extracts the CPU usage and prints it out

 Create a simple Python script in `/home/nokia/clab-srexperts/pe3/tftpboot/bannercpu.py` that will run locally on the router, using the pySROS libraries to obtain the identified data and print it to the screen.

 An example pySROS application is shown [here](./example_solution/bannercpu.py) to get you started.

 To test your code remotely ensure your Connection object has all the required parameters and just run it.
 Communication with the node will be handled by pySROS.
-See the documentation on [connection and data handling here](https://network.developer.nokia.com/static/sr/learn/pysros/latest/pysros.html#module-pysros.management):
+See the documentation on [connection and data handling](https://network.developer.nokia.com/static/sr/learn/pysros/latest/pysros.html#module-pysros.management):

 ```